apache/iotdb/docs/UserGuide/Operate-Metadata/Node.md

 Return all child paths and their node types of all the paths matching pathPattern.

-node types: ROOT -> SG INTERNAL -> STORAGE GROUP -> INTERNAL -> DEVICE -> MEASUREMENT
+node types: ROOT -> SG INTERNAL -> STORAGE GROUP -> INTERNAL -> DEVICE -> TIMESERIES

 Example：